JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 A hybrid BTS/BTR scheme would therefore have needed to provide 6,051 sqm (12%) Social Rented accommodation on the BTR East Site and 9,808 sqm (17.5%) on the BTS West Site.
 The overall scheme would then need to provide 18,856 sqm of Social Rented accommodation.
 Instead it is providing less than half this amount.

-Using the updated draft emerging policy figures (15% vs 12% on East Site) then this shortfall is much greater.
+Using the updated draft emerging policy (NSP) figures (15% vs 12% on East Site) then this shortfall is much greater.

 ## Misc
 - pg 74, para 7.1 => developer reserves right to retain any surplus resulting from injection of grant funding.